1. Did you go straight into your Apprenticeship from school?

 5. What has been your proudest moment so far from doing your Apprenticeship?

-I’m proud of everything that I’ve actually achieved, so obviously I’ve now got my forklift license now and just everything like that that the University has given me the opportunity to achieve whilst being here.
+I’m proud of everything that I’ve actually achieved, so obviously I’ve now got my forklift licence now and just everything like that the University has given me the opportunity to achieve whilst being here.